-1. Assessment of physical function (PF) using 15-items in which the ability of the child to perform each task is scored as follows: 0 = without difficulty, 1 = with some difficulty, 2 = with much difficulty, 3 = unable to do and not applicable if it was not possible to answer the question or the patient was unable to perform the task due to their young age or to reasons other than JIA.
-The total PF score ranges from 0 to 45 and has 3 components: PF-lower limbs (PF-LL);

-PF-hand and wrist (PF-HW) and PF-upper segment (PF-US) each scoring from 0 to 15 [7].
-Higher scores indicating higher degree of disability [8-10];

-- Rating of the intensity of the patient's pain on a 21-numbered circle Visual Analogue Scale (VAS) [11]; - 3.
-Assessment of the presence of joint pain or swelling (present/absent for each joint); - 4.
-Assessment of morning stiffness (present/absent); - 5.
-Assessment of extra-articular symptoms (fever and rash) (present/absent); - 6.
-Rating of the level of disease activity on a 21-circle VAS;

-- 7. Rating of disease status at the time of the visit (categorical scale); - Rating of disease course from previous visit (categorical scale); - 9.
-Checklist of the medications the patient is taking (list of choices); - 10.
-Checklist of side effects of medications; - 11.
-Report of difficulties with medication administration (list of items); - 12.
-Report of school/university/work problems caused by the disease (list of items); - 13.
-Assessment of HRQoL, through the Physical Health (PhH), and Psychosocial Health (PsH) subscales (5 items each) and a total score.
+- 1. Assessment of physical function (PF) using 15-items in which the ability of the child to perform each task is scored as follows: 0 = without difficulty, 1 = with some difficulty, 2 = with much difficulty, 3 = unable to do and not applicable if it was not possible to answer the question or the patient was unable to perform the task due to their young age or to reasons other than JIA.
+The total PF score ranges from 0 to 45 and has three components: PF-lower limbs (PF-LL); PF-hand and wrist (PF-HW) and PF-upper segment (PF-US) each scoring from 0 to 15 [7].
+Higher scores indicating higher degree of disability [8-10]; - 2. rating of the intensity of the patient's pain on a 21-numbered circle Visual Analogue Scale (VAS) [11]; - 3. assessment of the presence of joint pain or swelling (present/absent for each joint); - 4. assessment of morning stiffness (present/absent); - 5. assessment of extra-articular symptoms (fever and rash) (present/absent); - 6. rating of the level of disease activity on a 21-circle VAS; - rating of disease status at the time of the visit (categorical scale): - 8. rating of disease course from previous visit (categorical scale); - 9. checklist of the medications the patient is taking (list of choices); - 10. checklist of side effects of medications; - 11. report of difficulties with medication administration (list of items); - 12. report of school/university/work problems caused by the disease (list of items); - 13. assessment of HRQoL, through the Physical Health (PhH), and Psychosocial Health (PsH) subscales (5 items each) and a total score.
 The four-point Likert response, referring to the prior month, are 'never' (score=0), 'sometimes' (score=1), 'most of the time' (score=2) and 'all the time' (score=3).
+A 'not assess-

-A 'not assessable' column was included in the parent version of the questionnaire to designate questions that cannot be answered because of developmental immaturity.
+- able' column was included in the parent version of the questionnaire to designate questions that cannot be answered because of developmental immaturity.
 The total HRQoL score ranges from 0 to 30, with higher scores indicating worse HRQoL.
-A separate score for PhH and PsH (range 0-15) can be calculated [12-14]; - 14.
-Rating of the patient's overall well-being on a 21-numbered circle VAS: - 15.
-A question about satisfaction with the outcome of the illness (Yes/No) [15].
+A separate score for PhH and PsH (range 0-15) can be calculated [12-14]; - 14. rating of the patient's overall well-being on a 21-numbered circle VAS: - 15. a question about satisfaction with the outcome of the illness (yes/no) [15].